 To create pro-environmental behavior, a positive attitude is necessary for two reasons.
-First, we presented the positive relationship between positive attitudes and pro-environmental behavior—a finding that is consistent with many studies [36,47–50].
+First, we presented the positive relationship between positive attitudes and pro-environmental behavior—a finding that is consistent with many studies (Varoglu et al., 2018; Paço & Lavrador, 2017; Mtutu & Thondhlana, 2016; Geiger et al., 2018; Liefländer & Bogner, 2018).
 Second, because attitudes are partially mediated by knowledge level and pro-environmental behavior and because a high level of knowledge is not necessarily enough to predict pro-environmental behavior, we are led to conclude that positive attitudes improve behavior.
-Moreover, raising the level of knowledge is easier and more practical than affecting attitudes, so it is important not to abandon education [30].
+Moreover, raising the level of knowledge is easier and more practical than affecting attitudes, so it is important not to abandon education (Janmaimool & Khajohnmanee, 2019).
 It is likely that a significant proportion of the population does not know how to adopt pro-environmental behavior or is lacking the element of personal interest in environmental behavior.
-In addition, pro-environmental behavior involves understanding the implications of long-term climate change, a challenge that is a barrier for the population in the process of changing attitudes and adopting pro-environmental behavior [51].
+In addition, pro-environmental behavior involves understanding the implications of long-term climate change, a challenge that is a barrier for the population in the process of changing attitudes and adopting pro-environmental behavior (Yu et al., 2018).

 We can summarize by saying that environmental behavior is a function of increasing knowledge, sensitivity, skills, approaches, and values held by the individual toward the environment.
 Nevertheless, there is sometimes a gap between the social and environmental values that a person aspires to believe in and his/her behavior, as was also shown in the study.
 Possible reasons for that could be that many people do not know how to behave in a pro-environmental way or that pro-environmental behavior involves a conflict between the individual’s immediate need and the long-term environmental interest.
 Preferring the present over the future is a classic sustainability problem, as intentional sustainable behavior necessitates long-term thinking and gives precedence to future benefits.